BrijeshYadav05253/Document-Cucumber/Cucumber.md

 Scenario: My Scenario<br>
 Given I have some precondition<br>
 When I perform some action<br>
-Then I should see some result<br>
+Then I should see some results<br>

 ### 4. Install Cucumber Step Definition Generator

 * Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.

-* Search for Cucumber Step Definition Generator .
+* Search for Cucumber Step Definition Generator.
 * Install the extension.

-### 5.Change the settings in step definitions generator
+### 5. Change the settings in the step definitions generator
 * Access the settings and search for Step Definition Generator.
 Modify the desired setting value.<br>
 Save the updated settings.